sungnga/react-revents/README.md

     />
     ```

-**11. Create modals**
+**11. Modals: create a modalReducer and ModalWrapper component**
 - When a user clicks on the 'Login' or 'Register' button, we want to display a modal on the screen to allow them to enter login details or register to the application
 - Semantic UI has modals that we can use
 - We'll use Redux to store the state of the modal.
-So we'll need a modelReducer
+So we'll need a modalReducer
 - In src/app/common/modals folder, create a file called modalReducer.js
 - In modalReducer.js file:
   - Create OPEN_MODAL and CLOSE_MODAL constants